JanssenProject/jans/docs/README.md

 ### `installers/`
 In this directory we have installer modules for SetupApp, acutal installations are done in these modules.
-We try to keep each installer seperate from others, so that we can install Gluu CE components any time we want (except, basic setup: jre, node, jetty, jython etc).
+We try to keep each installer seperate from others, so that we can install Janssen Project components any time we want (except, basic setup: jre, node, jetty, jython etc).
 Rather then explaining each module, a brief description for how to write and installer will be given, after desciribng base installers